Tech & Society

 More recently, fake news has been spreading across social media with the Rohingya crisis primed as the next victim of divisive and purposely inaccurate news.
 These include photoshopped images of young girls with malicious, fake information.

-According to recent article on BuzzFeed, a news analysis discovered that at least 10 political hashtags that appeared in the top 10 in Twitter’s trends column in India during the last two months were the product of organised campaigns.
+According to a recent article on BuzzFeed, a news analysis discovered that at least 10 political hashtags that appeared in the top 10 in Twitter’s trends column in India during the last two months were the product of organised campaigns.
 These groups gave users tweet templates and urged them to post duplicate tweets to promote the hashtags.

 While the US and UK are battling to protect the security of their democratic processes, India arguably has far more at stake.
 One reason for this is because many Indians exposed to fake news are very new internet users, unaware of the authenticity of what they are reading, with potentially deadly consequences as the aforementioned example demonstrated.

 “Common sense is extinct.
-People are ready to believe anything” stated Pankaj Jain, founder of SMHoaxSlayer.com, website that fact-checks circulating rumors on social media in India, to The Washington Post.
+People are ready to believe anything” stated Pankaj Jain, founder of SMHoaxSlayer.com, a website that fact-checks circulating rumors on social media in India, to The Washington Post.
 The level of severity surrounding this news is not only evident in its often graphic nature, but also in the messages that are paired with these fake news stories.

 “There was one video with two people being beheaded, and the text was saying these were Indian soldiers being killed in Pakistan.
 When I found the original video, it was actually taken from footage of a gang war in Brazil,” Jain said.
 “They’ll tell you this is fresh, these are images the media is not showing you, if you’re a true Indian patriot, you will forward this message” Jain adds.